ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 Since MATE Desktop 1.20 HiDPI displays are supported and provide dynamic detection and scaling.
 HiDPI hints for Qt applications are also pushed to the environment to improve cross toolkit integration.
-Every aspect of the MATE Desktop, it's themes, it's applications, it's icons, it's toolkit assets have been updated to enable
+Every aspect of the MATE Desktop, its themes, its applications, its icons, its toolkit assets have been updated to enable

 ### The File Manager (Caja)